Estate Planning After Moving States: What to Review

 In most cases yes, a revocable living trust created in one state continues to be legally effective after a move.
 The more important question is whether the trust is still properly funded.
 Real property, new accounts, and other assets acquired in your new state need to be titled in the trust's name to pass through the trust rather than through probate.
 A trust document that governs assets that were never transferred into it does not function as a probate avoidance tool for those assets.
 Review the trust with a local attorney and confirm that all current assets are properly titled.

 Owning real property in more than one state creates the potential for multi-state probate, which means your estate may have to go through the court process in each state where property is located.
 Each state's probate process runs on its own timeline, involves its own costs and attorneys, and operates independently of the others.
-A revocable living trust that holds all of the properties in its name eliminates this by passing all of the properties through a single process outside of probate entirely.
-If you own property in multiple states and do not have a trust, this is one of the strongest practical arguments for establishing one.
+A revocable living trust that holds all of the properties in its name eliminates this by passing all of the properties through a single private process outside of probate entirely.
+If you own property in multiple states and do not have a trust, this is one of the strongest practical reasons to establish one.

 Yes.
 While your existing power of attorney may technically be valid in your new state, financial institutions and other entities in your new state may be unfamiliar with the format and reluctant to honor it without review.
 Executing a new financial power of attorney under your new state's requirements, and providing updated copies to your financial institutions proactively, is the most practical way to ensure your agent can act without delay when they need to.
 The same applies to your healthcare directive.
 Replacing both documents shortly after a move is a straightforward step that prevents friction later.

 Probate processes vary significantly in cost, complexity, and duration depending on the state.
 Some states have simplified or summary procedures for smaller estates that move relatively quickly.
 Others have lengthy mandatory creditor notification periods, higher fees, and more complex court requirements that can extend the process to a year or more.
-A few states have adopted the Uniform Probate Code, which standardizes and streamlines many aspects of the process.
-Your new state's probate rules may be more or less burdensome than what you were accustomed to, which affects whether additional planning steps like a trust are worth pursuing.
+Your new state's probate rules may be more or less burdensome than what you were accustomed to.
+A properly funded revocable living trust bypasses these state-by-state differences entirely by keeping your estate out of court, which is one reason a trust is the preferred foundation for families who have relocated or own property in more than one state.

 Assuming that nothing needs to change.
 Most people do not update their estate plan after moving because their documents still technically exist and they do not feel any immediate pressure to act.
 The problems created by that inaction only become apparent after something has gone wrong, and by that point the options for fixing it are limited or nonexistent.
-The specific risks include healthcare directives that do not meet local formality requirements, property that still needs to go through the old state's probate process, financial accounts that are not titled consistently with a trust, and beneficiary designations that have never been reviewed.
+The specific risks include healthcare directives that do not meet local formality requirements, property that still needs to go through the old state's probate process because it was never funded into a trust, financial accounts that are not titled consistently with the trust, and beneficiary designations that have never been reviewed.
 None of these problems are hard to prevent.
 They all require attention.

 At minimum, an estate planning attorney licensed in your new state and your financial advisor.
-The attorney handles the legal documents, advises on your new state's specific laws and requirements, and can identify any provisions in existing documents that may not work as intended under local law.
-Your financial advisor handles the account side, reviewing beneficiary designations, account titling, and the alignment of your financial structure with the updated plan.
+The attorney handles the legal documents, advises on your new state's specific laws and requirements, and can identify any provisions in your existing trust or supporting documents that may not work as intended under local law.
+Your financial advisor handles the account side, reviewing beneficiary designations, account titling, and the alignment of your financial structure with the updated plan, including confirming that your trust is fully funded with your current assets.
 If your situation involves state estate taxes, a move between community property and common law states, or complex assets, your CPA should also be part of the conversation.
 These three professionals working from the same current picture of your goals and assets give you the most complete and coherent outcome.

 Make Your Estate Plan State-Ready

 Moving states can quietly complicate your estate plan.
 A quick review can prevent delays, extra probate, or unintended outcomes.
-Make sure your POA, healthcare directives, beneficiaries, and trust funding follow your new state’s rules.
+Make sure your trust is funded, your POA and healthcare directives follow your new state’s rules, and your beneficiaries and account titling are coordinated with your plan.
 If you want a clear, actionable checklist and expert guidance, schedule a complimentary consultation with a CFP® professional at Bauman Wealth Advisors.
-We’ll help coordinate your estate, accounts, and documents so your family can access everything smoothly when it matters most.
+We’ll help coordinate your trust, accounts, and documents so your family can access everything smoothly when it matters most.